junruren/junruren.github.io/_pages/about.md

   - /about.html
 ---

-👋 Hi there!

-I am passionate about innovating at the intersection of technology, humanity, and business.
-I aspire to contribute to the advancement of autonomous vehicles as a means of democratizing mobility for everyone.
+I am passionate about innovating at the **intersection of technology, humanity, and business**.
+I aspire to contribute to the advancement of **autonomous vehicles** as a means of democratizing mobility for everyone.

 I returned to campus and became a graduate student at MIT in the summer of 2024.
 Here at MIT, I am pursuing dual degrees—a Master of Science (M.S.) in Electrical Engineering and Computer Science (EECS) at the [MIT School of Engineering](https://engineering.mit.edu/) and an M.B.A. at the [MIT Sloan School of Management](https://mitsloan.mit.edu/).
 This unique dual-degree experience is made possible through the pioneering [MIT Leaders for Global Operations (LGO) program](https://lgo.mit.edu/).